software-mansion/react-native-reanimated/docs/docs/fundamentals/web-support.md

 ### Next.js Polyfill

-In order to use Reanimated with Next.js / Solito, you'll need to add the `raf` polyfill:
+In order to use Reanimated with Next.js / Solito, you'll need to add the `raf` polyfill for `requestAnimationFrame` to not throw on the server:

 ```sh
 yarn add raf